yzhao062/LSCP/README.md

 1. Two versions of codes are provided:
    1. **Demo version** (demo_lof.py) is created for the fast reproduction of the experiment results.
 The demo version only compares the baseline algorithms with LSCP algorithms.
 The effect of parameters, e.g., the choice of *k*, are not included.
    2. **Production version** ([Python Outlier Detection (PyOD)](https://github.com/yzhao062/pyod)) is released with full optimization and testing as a framework.
 The purpose of this version is to be used in real applications, which should require fewer dependencies and faster execution.
-2. It is understood that there are **small variations** in the results due to the random process, e.g., spliting the training and test sets.
+2. It is understood that there are **small variations** in the results due to the random process, e.g., splitting the training and test sets.
 Thus, running demo codes would only result in similar results to the paper but not the exactly same results.
 ------------

 ##  Introduction